 It’s impossible not to kick off your shoes the second you arrive on Isla Holbox – and you won’t need to put them back on again.

 While most other travelers are living it up in Cancun, Cozumel, or Tulum on the Yucatán peninsula, this offshore treasure is still considered a bit of a secret, though it won’t stay that way for long.

 That’s not to say you won’t find plenty of people to share beachfront tequila shots with when you travel to Isla Holbox.

 Are you looking for other places to visit on the coast of Mexico?

 The main town is a colorful jumble of Caribbean-flavored shops, restaurants, cafes, and street art-coated walls.
 Bars line the sand, and reggae tunes are never far in front or behind you as you cycle over dusty tracks around the island.

-Are wondering what souvenirs to buy in Mexico?
+Are you wondering what souvenirs to buy in Mexico?

 Best things to do in Isla Holbox, Mexico